-The Spectre (like the Slug and Lettuce) is owned by Stonegate but is not, a branded pub chain.
+The Spectre (like the Slug and Lettuce) is owned by Stonegate but is not, as far as I know, a branded pub chain.
 The Spectre was very much a High Street pub situated in a building that, it is easy to imagine, may have been designed as a shop.
 The bar was the busiest of all those we visited.
 It had 6-8 large (80-100 inch diagonal) projector screens on the walls all showing the football match as well as normal TVs behind the bar and on the walls.
 The clientele were younger and livelier than Tailors.
-They appeared more cheerfully rowdy and playful than the Tailors crowd.
+They, I suspect, had drunk more and appeared more cheerfully rowdy and playful than the Tailors crowd.
 Visiting the following morning the bar was still showing Sport (cricket this time) but also serving breakfasts, and coffees as well as slaking the thirsts of more determined clients.
-The Spectre, like The Slug and Lettuce was flexible.
+The Spectre, likeThe Slug and Lettuce was flexible.
 The screens could be put away if there was no Sport to show and tables had wheels on so the layout of the pub could be adapted quickly.
 The Spectre has some table arrangement that came close to the booth arrangement seen in US Sports bars.